-The Royal Berkshire NHS Foundation Trust is the main provider of hospital services for the population of Reading, Newbury, Wokingham and the towns and villages of west Berkshire.
-At our heart we are a local hospital that works with NHS and social care partners to provide excellent healthcare services for over 500,000 people who currently live in our catchment area.
-We also provide specialist hospital services beyond the county's borders.
+The Royal Berkshire NHS Foundation Trust is the main provider of hospital services for a population of 500,000 across Reading, Newbury, Henley, Wokingham and the surrounding villages of west Berkshire and South Oxfordshire.

+The Trust provides a full range of district general hospital services and, in addition, provides specialist care including Cancer, Cardiology and Renal services to a wider population of up to 1 million.
+At our heart we are a local hospital that works with NHS and social care partners to provide excellent healthcare services for those who live in our host commissioners' area and beyond.